CEO Interview: What’s Ahead for Warehouse Barcoding and Labeling

 ID Label operates an advanced technology footprint—via two state-of-the-art manufacturing facilities—that allows the company to produce the highest quality, most advanced barcode labels available.

 One of the reasons we invested in this technology is because we saw a rise in usage of multicolor labels.
 Colored barcode labels can be used with tiered racking systems to improve processes for slotting, picking and overall inventory management.
 That same color coding can be employed consistently across a network of DCs.
 This can be helpful in cross-training warehouse workers or rolling out new inventory management software.

 Q: Anything else on the product front?

 One last thing I’ll note: we’re seeing some significant advances in label materials.
 Today, with the adhesives we use, we can custom-design a label like Clean Release to be permanent, temporary, removable, repositionable.
-We’ve got solutions optimized for ambient temperatures and freezer environments.
+We’ve got solutions optimized for ambient temperatures and freezer environments, like our new Arctic Xtreme™ label.
 For exposure to extreme heat during manufacturing.
 For outdoor conditions with extended exposure to the sun’s ultraviolet rays.
 For warehouse floors that are subjected to heavy traffic from forklifts, carts and workers.

 There’s no one-size-fits-all solution.
 That’s why we make sure we understand the environment in which the label will be used and the surface the label needs to adhere to before we recommend an appropriate solution.